In 2016 we told you about the R22 phase out and with cooling season approaching, Parker Pearce Service Experts wanted to remind you of your choices.

 READY TO BE DONE WITH IT?

-If you don’t want to stress about the trouble of your refrigerant being phased-out, or you don’t want to worry about the increasing costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Parker Pearce Service Experts today and we’ll come out and provide you a complimentary in-home estimate on a new AC system, just in time for spring!
+If you don’t want to have to worry about the hassle of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Parker Pearce Service Experts today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioning system, just in time for spring!